hsukenooi/iterative-website/application-submitted.md

 ## Recommendations

-Maybe more important than what the startup does is how formidable the founders are.
-Often that’s hard to tell without talking to them.
-Unfortunately we don’t have time to talk to everyone that applies.
-We have found that recommendations are a reasonable proxy.
-Good people tend have people willing to vouch for them.

 If you have people willing to recommend you, we highly recommend you ask them to do so [here]({{site.url}}/recommend).
 It will only take them a few minutes and will significantly help your application.